Map Loading... Scroll Down

 Traditional Fault-Based Grounds For Divorce:

 While Wyoming primarily operates on a no-fault basis, the state still recognizes traditional fault-based grounds for divorce.
-These grounds are rarely used because they can make the divorce process more complex, adversarial, and lengthy.
-However, they might be relevant in situations involving alimony or property division.
+These grounds are rarely used because they make divorce more complex, adversarial, and lengthy.

 The following are fault-based grounds that are still recognized in Wyoming: